 25-32.
 College Prep has been satisfying the conditions having to do with landscape and trees, including landscape requirements for street frontages, maintenance, tree removal, tree replacement, tree protection during construction, vegetation management and right-of-way clean-up.
-In August and once in September, regularly scheduled vegetation control along Brookside failed to keep pace with the weeds, but this situation was quickly brought under control.
+On the occasions when there have been concerns about the health of trees and other landscaping features, the school has consulted with an outside arborist and taken appropriate action.
+The school will continue to monitor and attend to the conditions of perimeter landscaping.